nicweeaboo/nhentai-favorites-auto-pagination/README.md

 # NHENTAI READER - INIFINITY FAVORITE RANDOM PICKER WITH AUTO SCROLL AND PAGINATION

+Thank you for visits!
+Very happy to see people enjoied.
+The current code still it might work but you will go through a lot of trouble because the lib is getting depreciated.
+I'm rewriting with other lib and will document step by step!.

+Thanks

 This is a simple and shit ruby script written with 'watir-webdrive' gem to automate the use of nhentai.
 You just have to put your username and password and just run program.